vgade-invn/ardupilot/libraries/AP_XRCE_Client/README.md

 ## TODO List

 * Handle agent connection regardless of boot order and handle restarts of either side
 * Determine why the publisher queus up a few messages and the update() is not updated
+  * Tridge suspects it's from the pts, here's some debug steps we tried
-* Fix runtime crash
+  * ```
+    strace -ttT -o trace.out -p $(pidof arducopter) lsof -n | grep "pts/8"
+    cat trace.out | grep "11" | less
+    ```
+  * If we can reproduce on hardware, then we can drill down
+  * Instead of pts, can do two serial ports
+* Do ping pong test, get time optimzed over variable length, then do larger packet

 ## Adding DDS messages to Ardupilot